MK316/workshops/20240531_hufs/readme.md

 4. **Teacher qualifications in the digital era**
    - Provide detailed strategies for educators on how to acquire and integrate coding skills into their teaching practices, addressing potential challenges and highlighting the benefits of a multidisciplinary approach.

-Join me in exploring how we can transform the classroom into a vibrant, technology-enabled space where education meets innovation.
+Join me in discovering ways to turn the classroom into an engaging, tech-enhanced environment where learning and innovation come together.

 ---